Trip Summary and Itinerary Map

 I like this ship’s modern, contemporary styling - comfortable without being fussy - and her quiet engine.

 Prices quoted below are per person based on 2 people sharing.
 Cabin availability changes all the time so please contact us for up-to-date details and information on specific cabin availability.

 * Note: Prices are per person.
 Paid in EUR (€) - figure above is based on today's exchange rate.
 Actual cost €13350

 For those travelling solo and want their own cabin, the single supplement in a twin cabin is 1.7 times the cost of a single berth.
 However, there is no single supplement for passengers willing to share a cabin.

-At date of embarkation, the minimum age restriction of 8 years and a minimum height and weight requirement of 64lbs or 29kg and 48” or 1.2 metres must be met.
+Children aged 10 years or over are welcome.
+There is a minimum height and weight requirement of 64lbs or 29kg and 48” or 1.2 metres.